splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-console-ms.rst

   * CloudWatch metrics.
   * Logs.

-In the CloudWatch Metrics option, select :guilabel:`Streaming (AWS-managed)` as the ingestion method, and proceed to the AWS console to complete the connection.
+In the CloudWatch Metrics option, select :guilabel:`Metric Streams (AWS-managed)` as the ingestion method, and proceed to the AWS console to complete the connection.

 Connect Splunk Observability Cloud in AWS
 ======================================================